Speakers

 Pete Gallagher is the Senior Vice President for Technology and Solutions of the National Security and Innovative Solutions sector for CACI International Inc, an international provider of expertise and technology serving enterprise and mission defense, intelligence, and federal civilian government customers.

 Major General (Retired) Gallagher joined CACI in July 2021.
-He now serves as the principaadvisor to the sector president and leads the integration strategy of innovative technology solutions for national security customers.
+He now serves as the principal advisor to the sector president and leads the integration strategy of innovative technology solutions for national security customers.
 Pete has over three decades of national security experience, including top posts with the Army, Defense Information Services Agency (DISA), the Joint Staff, Combatant Commands, and the Special Operations community to shape technology solutions and expertise that CACI brings to market.

 Prior to joining CACI, he served as the Director of the Army Futures Command Network Cross-Functional Team (CFT).
 Since joining the U.S. Army in 1986, he served in a wide range of ascending positions, including Commander of Network Enterprise Technology Command (NETCOM) and the Chief Information Officer (CIO)/J6 of United States Central Command (CENTCOM).